AhnafAbedSayor/Remotely--Remote-Desktop-Control-System/README.md

 2)Start the client on your local machine: client/Start.java

-3) Enter Server's IP address and password to connect
+3)Enter Server's IP address and password to connect